PNAILab-CSB-NCI-NIH/RNAIonScan/README.md

 ## Citing

-If CMM-Web-Submitter helped your research, please cite:
+If RNAIonScan helped your research, please cite:

 Zenodo:
 ```bibtex